llmercury/GettingCleaningDataProject/CodeBook.md

 - tBodyGyro.std...Y
 - tBodyGyro.std...Z

+If the variable names contain "mean", it means mean value.
+If the variable names contain "std", it means standard deviation.
+The last letters in the variable names mean the direction in space(X, Y, or Z direction in cartesian coordinates).

 The data set after step 4 includes those 18 variables as well as "Subject" and "Activity" as the 1st and 2nd columns.

 On step 5, A tidy data set was obtained by average each of those 18 variables for each activity and each subject.
 The names of the variables in the tidy data set were maintained.